In the experience of beauty we awaken and surrender in the same act. John O'Donohue

 Throughout our lives, transitions require us to review what has become most significant and meaningful to us.
 Whether triggered by loss, profound love or uncertainty we aim to reflect well upon our inner life and outer world through readings, art, poetry and metaphor.
 Here we gather personal and collective work from within the Coracle community and of theologians, writers, poets and artists as they strive to providing maps for the wellbeing, maturity and faith development of individuals and communities.

-We run groups and offer a large body of reflections and we are about to embark on a new initiative, to issue Topic articles collating and summarising material from our gatherings.
-The banner slideshow showcases some of these.
-Watch the News.
+We run groups and offer a large body of reflections and have started to issue Topic articles, collating and summarising material from our gatherings.

 Stop at any point in your day to reflect upon the day's graces and pulls.
 Set within the context of the changing seasons this is an audiovisual liturgically based ‘altar’ for stilling ourselves and re-viewing our experience of Life this day.